Restricted Evaluator Case Study

 Selection

-Choosing what is worth keeping, what becomes architecture, what becomes product, and what stays discardable.
+Choosing what is worth keeping, what becomes architecture, what becomes product, what stays discardable, and what enters the reserved layer.

 Core Insight

 The founder was not replaced by the models.
-The founder became the orchestrator of parallel cognition.
+The founder acted as the orchestrator of parallel AI-assisted cognition.

 That is why this case matters.
-The AI models accelerated execution and exploration, but the human still had to identify significance, protect coherence, maintain the long arc, and decide what would become part of the asset universe.
+AI systems accelerated exploration and drafting, but the human still had to identify significance, protect coherence, maintain the long arc, and decide what would become part of the mapped asset universe — and what should remain restricted or reserved pending review.
+Many of those selection decisions are themselves part of the asset, and intentionally not visible from the public surface.

 Phase A